In Your House 11: Buried Alive

-In Your House 11: Buried Alive (Buried Alive: In Your House) was the 11th In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+In Your House 11: Buried Alive was the 11th In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It took place on October 20, 1996, at the Market Square Arena in Indianapolis, Indiana.
 The event comprised five matches shown on pay-per-view as well as three dark matches.

 The main event was a Buried Alive match between The Undertaker and Mankind, which was the first-ever Buried Alive match held by the WWF.
-On the undercard, Sid faced Vader in a match to determine the #1 contender for the WWF World Heavyweight Championship, and Marc Mero defended the Intercontinental Championship against Goldust.
+On the undercard, Sid faced Vader in a match to determine the #1 contender for the WWF Championship, and Marc Mero defended the Intercontinental Championship against Goldust.
 This was the first WWF pay-per-view in which the reigning world champion did not compete on-air on the show.

 With the launch of the WWE Network in 2014, this show became available on demand, but did not include the three dark matches.
 However, the Shawn Michaels vs. Goldust match was included in the Attitude Era Unreleased DVD and Blu-ray release in 2017.

 Production

 Background

-In Your House was a series of monthly pay-per-view (PPV) shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
+In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
 They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
-In Your House 11: Buried Alive took place on October 20, 1996 at the Market Square Arena in Indianapolis, Indiana.
+In Your House 11: Buried Alive took place on October 20, 1996, at the Market Square Arena in Indianapolis, Indiana.
 It was aptly named as it featured the first-ever Buried Alive match held by the promotion.
-In The Mortician: The Story of Paul Bearer, Bruce Prichard revealed that the vignettes for the show were shot in Fairfield, Connecticut and with both The Undertaker and Mankind along with Paul Bearer did "Graveyard Promos" to build up the hype of the event.
-On Something Else to Wrestle with Bruce Prichard, Bruce Prichard revealed that the original match was supposed to be a Graveyard match in an actual graveyard, but was moved to Market Square Arena for attendance viewing.
+In The Mortician: The Story of Paul Bearer, Bruce Prichard revealed that the vignettes for the show were shot in Fairfield, Connecticut with The Undertaker, Mankind, and Paul Bearer doing "Graveyard Promos" to build up the hype of the event.
+On Something Else to Wrestle with Bruce Prichard, Prichard revealed that the original match was supposed to be a Graveyard match in an actual graveyard, but was moved to Market Square Arena for attendance viewing.